Parth27/GameOfLife/results.md

 After the test we asked each subject to fill out a survey that gave us an idea about their experience with the language.
 ## Materials
 ### Online IDE
 We provided test subjects with online IDEs for debugging the codes.
-Here is the list of IDEs used
+Here is the list of IDEs used:

 Scala: https://scastie.scala-lang.org/

 Kotlin: https://try.kotlinlang.org/

 Go: https://play.golang.org/

 ### Server